samir-saidi/lyrics-analysis/README.md

    1/3 readability metrics differ:
    - **Coleman Liau**: pop > alt (p=0.0352)

+## Conclusions
+While some clear differences emerge, the picture is more complex than a simple dichotomy between the genres.

+For RQ1, the findings show a mixed pattern.
+Pop lyrics demonstrate higher lexical diversity, measured by the Type-Token Ratio, suggesting they employ a wider range of vocabulary within individual songs.
+This challenges the common perception that pop music relies on repetitive or simple language structures.
+The Coleman-Liau index also shows pop lyrics as slightly more complex, though this effect is modest.

+However, when examining readability through established formulas like Flesch-Kincaid and Gunning Fog, no significant differences appear between the genres.
+This suggests that while pop lyrics may use more varied vocabulary, their overall syntactic structure and sentence complexity do not differ substantially from alternative lyrics.

+The relationships between different complexity metrics reveal an interesting pattern: vocabulary diversity shows a moderate negative correlation with syntactic complexity measures.
+In practical terms, songs with more varied word choices tend to have simpler sentence structures, and vice versa.
+This pattern holds across both genres, suggesting it may reflect a general characteristic of songwriting rather than a genre-specific feature.

+The strongest correlation in the analysis between Flesch-Kincaid and Gunning Fog scores indicates these two readability formulas are measuring essentially the same underlying dimension of text complexity.
+This can provide confidence in the reliability of these metrics for lyrical analysis, despite their original design for prose.

+These findings complicate straightforward narratives about genre differences in lyrical sophistication.
+They suggest that what distinguishes pop from alternative lyrics may be more about vocabulary choice and lexical richness than about overall text complexity or readability.
+The absence of strong differences in most readability metrics points to shared conventions in songwriting that transcend genre boundaries, particularly regarding sentence structure and grammatical complexity.

+The study also highlights methodological considerations for future research.
+The moderate effect sizes and mixed significance across metrics underscore the value of examining multiple dimensions of complexity rather than relying on single measures.
+The consistency of certain patterns across genres, like the inverse relationship between vocabulary diversity and syntactic complexity, suggests fruitful avenues for investigating universal characteristics of songwriting across musical styles.

 ## Installation & Usage
 1. Clone the repository
 2. Install dependencies: `pip install -r requirements.txt`